Hydrocodone/ibuprofen (By mouth)

 Ibudone, Vicoprofen, Xylon 10There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to hydrocodone, ibuprofen, aspirin, or similar pain medicines, or if you have heart surgery (such as CABG), severe breathing problems, or stomach or bowel blockage (including paralytic ileus).
+Do not use it if you had an allergic reaction to hydrocodone, ibuprofen, aspirin, or similar pain medicines, or if you have heart surgery (including CABG), serious lung or breathing problems (including asthma, respiratory depression), or stomach or bowel blockage (including paralytic ileus).

 How to Use This Medicine: